 - Refreshments in the morning and a chance to feed the giraffes at the Giraffe Centre in Karen on the outward journey to Ol Pejeta

-- Visit to the David Sheldrick elephant orphanage in Karen to see its rescued elephants on the return journey to Nairobi airport
+- Visit the David Sheldrick elephant orphanage in Karen to see its rescued elephants on the return journey to Nairobi airport

 - 8 nights accommodation at The Stables in Ol Pejeta